metablaster/WindowsFirewallRuleset/SUPPORT.md

 ## Reporting security or privacy issue

-If there is security or privacy issue please first refer to [SECURITY.md](SECURITY.md)
+If there is security or privacy issue please refer to [SECURITY.md](SECURITY.md)

-To report security or privacy issue with Windows Firewall Ruleset please open new [issue][issues] and provide relevant details as outlined in\
-`Get started` under `Security report`.

 [Table of Contents](#table-of-contents)